escobard/aws-cloud-apps/README.md

 ### Hosted on AWS

-The project's UI, API and Database are hosted on AWS.
-Leveraging [CircleCI](https://circleci.com/), the UI and API Docker images are built & deployed to AWS' [Elastic Container Registry(ECR)](https://aws.amazon.com/ecr/), then hosted with [Elastic Container Service (ECS)](https://aws.amazon.com/ecs/) and [Fargate](https://aws.amazon.com/fargate/).
+The project's Client, API and Database are hosted on AWS.
+Leveraging [CircleCI](https://circleci.com/), the Client and API Docker images are built & deployed to AWS' [Elastic Container Registry(ECR)](https://aws.amazon.com/ecr/), then hosted with [Elastic Container Service (ECS)](https://aws.amazon.com/ecs/) and [Fargate](https://aws.amazon.com/fargate/).
 The database is hosted on AWS' [ Relational Database Service(RDS)](https://aws.amazon.com/rds/).

 The diagram below outlines how network connections are managed between resources in AWS: